shristi879/VBA_challange/README (1).md

 # Stock Market Data

-you will use VBA scripting to analyse generated stock market data.
+You will use VBA scripting to analyse generated stock market data.

-#your Task
+#Your Task

 ## Before you begin